Darthagnon/syncthing-kindle/README.md

 4. Connect your Kindle to your PC
 5. Copy the `syncthing/` folder to `<KINDLE-ROOT>/extensions/syncthing/`, and safely eject
 6. Goto KUAL >> "Syncthing"
-7. Select "Start Syncthing" from the menu; an IP address such as `192.168.127.1:8384` will appear logged on the screen (you can also tind out your Kindle's IP address by typing `;711` in Search)
+7. Select "Start Syncthing" from the menu; an IP address such as `192.168.127.1:8384` will appear logged on the screen (you can also find out your Kindle's IP address by typing `;711` in Search)
 	- If things aren't working, select "Show Syncthing status" from the menu, which will check if Syncthing is running.
-8. Open `http://<IP-ADDRESS>:8080` in your PC's browser; this will give you the Syncthing admin page on your Kindle
+8. Open `http://<IP-ADDRESS>` in your PC's browser; this will give you the Syncthing admin page on your Kindle.
+The default login username:password is admin:admin
 9. Configure all peers and folders in Syncthing on both your Kindle and PC/server (Syncthing must also be running on your PC/server)
-10. Ignore Kindle auto-generated index files: `*.sdr`
+10. Ignore any Kindle auto-generated index files; `*.sdr` is pre-configured
 11. If you need to restart Syncthing or are done synchronising, select "Stop Syncthing"
 	- Note: Connecting the Kindle to a computer or restarting Kindle will terminate the Syncthing process and firewall.